f5devcentral/f5-agility-labs-dns/docs/class2/module5/lab1.rst

 Zone Runner
 ==============================

-Use Zonerunner to create a custom RPZ zone.
 Customers will subscribe to their RPZ vendor of choice.

+Use Zonerunner to create a custom RPZ zone for our lab.

 Navigate to **DNS  ››  Zones : ZoneRunner : Zone List**